mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

    stored in a vector while the out scale factors are appended and outputted.
    Finally step 5 is performed, grouping the workspaces into a single one that is outputted.

+In the diagram below, all input parameters other than :literal:`InputWorkspaces`, :literal:`UseManualScaleFactor`, :literal:`ManualScaleFactor` and :literal:`ScaleFactorFromPeriod` have been omitted as they do not serve any purpose other than to be passed to the :literal:`Stitch1DMany` algorithm.

 .. diagram:: Stitch1DMany-v1_wkflw.dot